-- A: Ideally this would be true. - But, the reality is that couplers are not perfectly lossless, so there will additionally be loss due to absorbed energy (i.e., heat).
-This loss is called insertion loss and is simply the difference between the mainline loss and coupling loss:
+A: Ideally this would be true.

+But, reality is that couplers are not perfectly lossless, so there will additionally be loss due to absorbed energy (i.e., heat).
+This loss is called insertion loss and is simply the IL(dB) = ML(dB) - CL(dB) difference between the mainline loss and coupling loss: